 What would your ideal work-life look like?
 Is business management exciting to you?
 Or would you like to be a healer of some sort?
 Do you like teaching?
 Does it feel exciting to think of being an entrepreneur?
 Or are there elements of many different activities that appeal to you?
 Perhaps you only have a vague sense of something greater — in sessions, we can help to clarify this sense.

-It can be helpful to brainstorm — together — the many opportunities that exist.
+It can be helpful to explore — together — the many opportunities that exist.
 It's always delightful for me to see lightbulbs pop on when people realize how many ways there are to use and develop their talents.

 Before brainstorming about possibilities, however, it is essential to clarify your goals, interests, values, and visions.
 Many of the traditional career counseling approaches focused on interests and skills; however, few focused on values and visions.
 And yet values and visions often tap into the "deepest" part of the mind.
 I try to help people clarify these right at the outset.